alexfikl/uvt-letterhead/README.md

 A full description of the various parts of the branding can be found in the [Official Manual](https://www.uvt.ro/wp-content/uploads/2020/07/MANUAL-IDENTITATE-NEW-WEB-FINAL-2016-.pdf).

-This is still a work in progress and the instructions on university branding are not very thorough, so feature requests or bug reports to improve this template are **very welcome**!
+This template style is fairly complete and working well, but any feature requests or bug reports to improve it are **very welcome**!

 ## How to use